Advantages and disadvantages of video conferencing (full sample)

 Cost of video conferencing software and hardware

-The cost to purchase the hardware, software and other aspects of the system can be high.
-Specialized hardware and software are needed and can be expensive, with higher-end systems costing significant amounts.
+The cost to purchase the specialized hardware, software, and other aspects of the system can be high, with higher-end systems costing significantly more.
 The hardware will need to be maintained on an ongoing basis and software may require licensing and upgrades.

 Training for video conferencing